ingmar12345/rangesplitter_arduino_leonardo/README.md

 # rangesplitter_arduino_leonardo
-Arduino code used for custom rangesplitter hardware for Euro Truck Simulator 2 and American Truck Simulator
+Arduino code used for custom truck shifting knob hardware with Splitter and Range buttons for Euro Truck Simulator 2 and American Truck Simulator

 1. Make sure you have an Arduino that can appear as a native keyboard, in my case the Arduino Leonardo (any 32u4 or SAMD based boards should work)